PPMC-lab/aSyn-fibrils-MD/README.md

-# CALVADOS-fibrils
+# aSyn-fibrils-MD
-Molecular dynamics simulations of natural peptides and $\alpha$-synuclein fibrils using the [CALVADOS model](https://github.com/KULL-Centre/CALVADOS) (Tesei et al., 2021).
+Molecular dynamics simulations of $\alpha$-synuclein fibrils and natural peptides using the [CALVADOS model](https://github.com/KULL-Centre/CALVADOS) (Tesei et al., 2021).
 This repository contains specific data and coding scripts to run CALVADOS with amyloid fibrils and peptides.

 ## Documentation
 Topology and trajectory files of modelled systems to be found in CORA.RDR repository.
 CORA repository contains both topology (.pdb) and trajectory (.dcd) files obtained for all simulations.